Materials-Data-Science-and-Informatics/PIDA/README.md

 medical, and public infrastructure ones.

 ## Content Negotiation <a name="Negotiation"></a>
+ It is important o distinguish between URLs for Web documents and URIs for Semantic Web resources.
+ Requests to Semantic Web resources should be redirected to RDF documents, while requests to plain Web resources are sent to HTML documents.
 Our URL resolver supports [Content Negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).
 In HTTP, content negotiation is the mechanism that is used for serving different representations of a resource to the same URI.
 This helps the user agent to specify which representation (e.g.,